pingidentity/terraform-provider-pingone/docs/resources/mfa_application_push_credential.md

 <a id="nestedblock--fcm"></a>
 ### Nested Schema for `fcm`

-Optional:
+Required:

 - `google_service_account_credentials` (String, Sensitive) A string in JSON format that represents the service account credentials of Firebase cloud messaging service.
-At least one of the following must be defined: `key`, `google_service_account_credentials`.
-- `key` (String, Sensitive, Deprecated) A string that represents the server key of the Firebase cloud messaging service.
-At least one of the following must be defined: `key`, `google_service_account_credentials`.

 <a id="nestedblock--hms"></a>